Contact us for information on our disaster response services today:

-As a central command control post formed in the face of a disaster, the Emergency Operations Center provides the overarching, “big picture” strategy.
-FDC provides management services for the entire Emergency Operations Center (EOC), ensuring emergency preparedness, emergency/disaster management, and continuity of operation within a jurisdiction.
+As a central command control post forms in the face of a disaster, the Emergency Operations Center (EOC) provides the overarching, “big picture” strategy.
+FDC provides management services for the entire EOC — ensuring emergency preparedness, emergency/disaster management, and continuity of operation within a jurisdiction.

 The disaster recovery/continuity of business process encompasses many different activities, including disaster recovery documentation.
 Keeping track of all required documentation can be overwhelming.
-FDC understands best practices for the organization of this documentation and can implement strategies for ensuring that all documentation stays up-to-date and complies with regulations in order to recover fully.
+FDC understands the best practices for the organization of this documentation and can implement strategies for ensuring that all documentation stays up-to-date and complies with regulations in order to recover fully.

-Oftentimes, in the face of a disaster, communities are so affected that their Emergency Operations Center is unable to provide sufficient support to fully meet their needs and requires supplemental staff.
+Oftentimes, in the face of a disaster, communities become so overwhelmed that their Emergency Operations Center is unable to provide sufficient support to fully meet their needs and requires supplemental staff.
 FDC can supply this supplemental and much needed staff.
-Each of our team members has extensive state and local emergency management experience that allows us to recognize the needs of a community hit by a disaster and immediately provide skilled people to assist in response and recovery services.
+Each of our team members has extensive state and local emergency management experience that allows us to recognize the needs of a community hit by a disaster and immediately provide the skilled people to assist in response and recovery services.

 Debris removal operations generally occur in two phases — initial debris clearance and further debris removal.
 Initial debris clearance is necessary to eliminate immediate safety threats, such as debris on emergency access roads, while ongoing debris removal activities are required throughout the recovery process.
-FDC can manage both the short-term and long-term processes, ensuring debris removal remains safe and economical throughout.
+FDC can manage both the short-term and long-term processes, ensuring debris removal remains safe and economical throughout the disaster response stage.

 For homeowners, the approval process for the qualification of disaster grants begins with a home inspection.
-FDC can conduct inspections to survey damaged and destroyed homes post-disaster that may be eligible for federal disaster assistance.
-This provides homeowners the opportunity to become eligible for grants to help pay for interim housing, home repairs, and other disaster-related expenses.
+FDC conducts inspections to survey damaged and destroyed homes post-disaster that may be eligible for federal disaster assistance.
+This provides homeowners the opportunity to become eligible for grants to help them pay for interim housing, home repairs, and other disaster-related expenses.